A look back in IPO: Microsoft, the software success

 In 1986, Microsoft went public.

-A coda on IPO timing, venture capitalists, and control
+A coda on IPO timing, venture capitalists and control

 That Microsoft waited 11 years from its founding date to go public is notable.
 It smacks a bit of the modern unicorn, a cohort that can take far longer to go public than the prior median of 7.4 years for a software company.